gaia-platform/GaiaPlatform/production/sdk/readme.md

 # Getting Started with the Gaia SDK

-This document provides guidance on setting up the Gaia SDK which, includes the Gaia database server.
+This document provides guidance on setting up the Gaia SDK, which includes the Gaia Database Server.

 ## Prerequisites